What Is Social Anxiety Disorder (Social Phobia)?

 What Causes Social Anxiety Disorder?

-- Genetics: If someone in your family experiences anxiety, it is more likely you will experience symptoms as well.
+Social anxiety disorder can be caused by several factors including:- Genetics: If someone in your family experiences anxiety, it is more likely you will experience symptoms as well.

 - Environment: Our environment plays a large role in our feelings, perceptions, and experiences.